marfarma/cms-tree-page-view/readme.txt

 == Changelog ==

+= 0.4.5 =
+- added Belorussian translation by [Marcis G.](http://pc.de/)
+- settings page did not check checkboxes by default
+- tree removed from dashboard due some problems with event bubbling (will be re-added later when problem is fixed)

 = 0.4.4 =
 - translation now works in javascript (forgot to use load_plugin_textdomain)
 - added swedish translation by Måns Jonasson